akashdeep931/NC-GAMES/README.md

 - As a user I am able to log in with just my name.
 - As a user I am able to log out.
 - As a logged user I am able to like or dislike a review.
-- As a user I am able to view which reviews I liked or disliked.
+- As a logged user I am able to view which reviews I liked or disliked.
 ```

 **Note:** The app is depolyed on Netlify.